madeleinemila/conundrums/README.md

 ______________

-FIRST PUZZLE IS UP!
+SECOND PUZZLE IS UP!

-Check the `week_01` directory.
+Check the `flower-garden` directory.